hmjkim/Tummie/README.md

 ## 1. Project Description

-Tummie is a food expiry date tracker which helps reduce the food waste by reminding users of expiring foods and providing recipe suggestions.
+Tummie is a food expiry date tracker which helps reduce the food waste by reminding users of expiring foods and providing recipe suggestions in order to encourage food consumption.

 ## 2. Names of Contributors